air fryer steam venting on kitchen counter carbon monoxide question

 Do air fryers produce carbon monoxide?
 No — electric air fryers do not produce carbon monoxide under any normal operating condition.
 But that doesn’t mean the air coming out of your air fryer is completely clean, and understanding the difference matters for every family cooking indoors every day.

 I’m Wook, a bus driver and dad of two teenage boys.
-After our CO detector triggered twice in one month, I spent a lot of time researching exactly what an air fryer actually releases into your kitchen air.
+After our CO detector triggered twice in one month during air fryer use, I spent a lot of time researching exactly what an air fryer actually releases into your kitchen air.
 Here’s the honest, science-based answer.

 Why Air Fryers Cannot Produce Carbon Monoxide